ezefranca/FavoritesManager/README.md

 # Usage

-To use FavoritesManager, you need to create a struct that conforms to the Codable and Equatable protocols.
-You can then use the FavoritesManagerProtocol to save, remove, and retrieve favorite items.
-Here's a simple example of how you could use FavoritesManager:
+To use `FavoritesManager`, you need to create a struct or class that conforms to the `Codable` and `Equatable` protocols.
+You can then use it to save, remove, and retrieve favorite items.
+Here's a simple example of how you could use `FavoritesManager`:

 ```swift